-“How The West Was Fun” is this year’s theme at San Diego County Fair, harkening to its origins as an agricultural fair in 1880.
+“Wizard of Oz” is this year’s theme at San Diego County Fair, harkening to its origins as an agricultural fair in 1880.
 The location moved from place to place for several years, finally settling on the Del Mar Fairgrounds in 1936.
-The fair will be open for 26 days, spread over five weekends, from June 2 through July 4.
+The fair will be open for 26 days, spread over five weekends through July 4.

 “We are the longest running fair in North America,” said Tim Fennell, CEO, San Diego County Fair, “and the largest in California.”
 Fennell was excited by the Western theme and predicts it will be as big a hit as last year’s “Mad About The Fair,” an Alice in Wonderland meets Steampunk theme that broke attendance records with 1.6 million attendees.